michaelneuder/optimistic-relay-documentation/towards-epbs.md

 # Towards enshrined PBS — an optimistic roadmap

+_"This has been a latency awakening" - Justin Drake (march 1, 2023)_

 ## Purpose
 Present a roadmap towards enshrined PBS (ePBS) through a series of modifications to the existing `mev-boost` [relay](https://github.com/flashbots/mev-boost-relay)